RebelWestFrontier-Dev/rwf-pinboard/README.md

 - Extract zw-pinboard into your resources folder
 - Import pinboard.sql into your database
-- Add ensure zw-pinboard to your server.cfg to the resource
+- Add ensure rw-pinboard to your server.cfg to the resource

 You can add new locations where telegrams can be by amending the locations table in the client.lua file.